-- NEVER leave your boat unattended while the baitwell/seawater washdown system is running. - Any leak or break in this system may allow large amounts of water to flood the bilge, which could swamp the batteries, and even sink your boat. - Close the intake seacock when leaving your boat unattended for any length of time.
+- NEVER leave your boat unattended while using the seawater washdown system. - Any leak or break in this system may allow large amounts of water to flood the bilge, which could swamp the batteries, and even sink your boat. - Close the intake seacock when leaving your boat unattended for any length of time.